-There are, however, many researches that go to show that Alzheimer’s can be prevented by putting into action some very basic steps.
-There has been promising scientific enquiry into understanding the effect of brain healthy exercises on the onset of dementia and Alzheimer’s.
+There are, however, many types of research that go to show that Alzheimer’s can be prevented by putting into action some very basic steps.
+There has been promising scientific inquiry into understanding the effect of brain-healthy exercises on the onset of dementia and Alzheimer’s.
 Researchers are positive that indulging in these few exercises and steps can ensure that this dreaded disease can be prevented, slowed down, or even reverse the process of deterioration.

 While researchers are working tirelessly towards finding a cure for the disease, with increasing occurrence the focus has also come on prevention, over and above treatment.

-Alzheimer’s has a number of risk factors, which include genetics, age and a variety of other factors.
-Some of these factors are out of our control, there are, however, factors which are easily manageable.
+Alzheimer’s has a number of risk factors, which include genetics, age, and a variety of other factors.
+Some of these factors are out of our control, there are, however, factors that are easily manageable.
 Some of which are listed below:

 The Alzheimer’s Research and Prevention Foundation has been emphatic in stating that regular exercise can reduce the risk of contracting Alzheimer’s by up to 50%.
 Moreover, regular exercise can also help slow the deterioration of those that have already been diagnosed with the disease and are facing cognitive issues.

 Exercise helps stimulate the brain’s ability to make new connections as well as maintain old ones.

 Ideally, one should be investing at least 150 minutes of moderate exercise every week.
 This should have a combination of cardio as well as strength training exercises.
 Beginners can start with simple exercises like walking or swimming.